valeriemiliteeva/Bang2.0ProjectDB/README.md

 hope to be more present in the code, not just in discussions.

-Val: 5/5 Good participation and I helped navigate the team through transitioning into IntelliJ and I worked hard to answer everyone's questions as well as continuously update the repository with new resources and code.
+Val: 5/5 Good participation and I helped navigate the team through transitioning into IntelliJ and I worked to answer everyone's questions as well as continuously update the repository with new resources and code.
+I familiarized myself with Jinja and Bootstrap features, and found new ideas for next week.